agiletortoise/Router/README.markdown

 This project was built with Swift 3 on Xcode 8 beta 6 and is not intended for reuse, or meant to be complete, it's just a demostration put out there to solicit feedback on this method.

+The Router object should be created in the AppDelegate, and assigned a router delegate early in the app lifecycle.

+The AppDelegate passes off NSUserActivity(s), UIApplicationShortcutItem(s) and URLs to the router, which handles translating them into a generic RouterRequest struct and asking the router delegate to handle the actual command.
+In the case of x-callback-url requests the callback URLs are parsed and included with the RouterRequest to be called when appropriate by the router delegate.

 It was made by @agiletortoise.
 If you have comments, please let me know.